-Following revisions to the taxation rules on capital gains upon a transfer of immovable property that were announced by the Ministry of Finance during the budget speech for the financial year 2015 and implemented through Act XIII of 2015, with effect from 1 January 2015, the previously mentioned option is no longer available and the rate of capital gains tax applicable is a final withholding tax of 8% on the value of the property.
+Deferred tax is provided using the liability method for temporary differences arising on movements in the fair value of immovable investment property.
+The calculation of the deferred tax provision for the year ended 31 December 2016 is calculated on the taxation rules on capital gains upon a transfer of immovable property implemented through Act XIII of 2015.
+With effect from 1 January 2015, the rate of capital gains tax applicable is a final withholding tax of 8% on the value of the property.

-The deferred tax balance as at 31 December 2015 represents:
+The deferred tax balance as at 31 December 2016 represents:

-31 December 2015 31 December 2014
+31 December 31 December

+2016 2015

 € €

 Temporary differences on:

-Fair value gains 5,375,119 6,669,600
+Fair value gains 5,616,319 5,375,119